An application to a Bachelor's programme, at University of Southern Denmark, must meet certain formal requirements.

 Applicants getting registered for a standby spot on 26 July, will be put on a waiting list.
 These applicants have the chance to get an offer for a programme spot before 15 August with programme start 1 September.

 For applicants of the programmes Medicine and Clinical Biomechanics - programme start can as well be 1 February.

 Getting an offer for a spot during the standby period and rejecting

-Are you rejecting an offer for a spot during the standby period before 15 August, means that you will lose the spot and you will not be able to get the standby spot chanced into a commitment.
+Are you rejecting an offer for a spot during the standby period, before 15 August, means that you will lose the spot and you will not be able to get the standby spot changed into a commitment.
 I.e. you have to apply from scratch again next year.

 Converting a standby spot to a commitment

 If you are not being offered a programme spot with start 1 September before deadline of the standby period on 15 August, the status of standby will change to a commitment for admission for the same programme the year after – but only if you have applied for standby and received a standby spot on 26 July.

 The commitment applies solely to the programme you have applied for and for admission in the coming year, though you still have to fulfill all the entry requirements for the programme.
 Despite the commitment, you have to apply for admission again via www.optagelse.dk and click the space ‘I have a commitment’.